Vikas-Prince/JavaApplicationDeployment/README.md

 2. **Launch EC2 Instances**

-- Within the VPC, launch EC2 instances for your Jenkins, SonarQube, and Nexus servers.
+- Within the VPC, launch EC2 instances for your Jenkins, SonarQube, and Nexus servers (use docker images to configure).
 - Ensure the instances have the required security groups and IAM roles attached.

 3. **Set Up Jenkins Server**